gyulanemeth/bluefox.email/email-sending-concepts/one-click-unsubscribe.md

 faqs:
   - question: "Is it legal to ask for a reason when someone unsubscribes?"
-    answer: "You may request feedback after the unsubscribe is already processed, but making it required violates the one-click principle and regulatory requirements."
+    answer: "You may request feedback after the unsubscribe is already processed, but making it required violates the one-click principle and regulatory requirements.
+When one-click unsubscribe is used, it's not possible to prompt for a reason before unsubscribing."
   - question: "Should we confirm unsubscribe requests with an email?"
     answer: "Confirmation emails are acceptable but must clearly indicate that the unsubscribe has already been completed with no further action required."
   - question: "How does One-Click Unsubscribe affect deliverability?"